RedCocoon/CocoonsBosses/README.md

 # Bosses
 ## Frostologer
+For best effect, summon this boss in the middle of a 50x10x50 flat platform with no holes or obstacles.

 Place an emerald block on the ground, surround the 4 sides with snow blocks, and fill the corners with blue ice.
 Then, throw a Totem of Undying, and right click the emerald block with a Heart of the Snow